Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Related Work

-To the best of authors' knowledge, Pratt~\etal have presented the first passivity analysis for SEA, and provided sufficient conditions for a SEA under a filtered PID force controller with a feedforward compensator~\cite{pratt1995series}.
-Since the introduction of velocity-sourced impedance control (VSIC) for SEA~\cite{howard1990joint,pratt2004,Wyeth2006,Wyeth2008}, passivity of SEA under VSIC has been studied extensively~\cite{vallery2007passive,vallery2008compliant,tagliamonte2014passivity,calanca2017impedance,Tosun2020}.
-VSIC has become the most popular force controller for SEA, as its cascaded control architecture with an inner motion control loop can effectively eliminate parasitic forces, leading to good rendering performance~\cite{howard1990joint,robinson1999series,Wyeth2008,Otaran2021}.
-Furthermore, VSIC is easy-to-use, since this controller does not rely on the dynamic model of the plant and the controller gains can be empirically tuned.
+Pratt~\etal have presented the first passivity analysis for SEA, and provided sufficient conditions for a SEA under a filtered PID force controller with a feedforward compensator~\cite{pratt1995series}.
+Since the introduction of velocity-sourced impedance control (VSIC) for SEA~\cite{howard1990joint,pratt2004,Wyeth2006,Wyeth2008}, the passivity of SEA under VSIC has been studied extensively~\cite{vallery2007passive,vallery2008compliant,tagliamonte2014passivity,calanca2017impedance,Tosun2020,kenanoglu2023,Kenanoglu2023b}.
+VSIC has become the most popular force controller for SEA, as its cascaded control architecture with an inner motion control loop can effectively eliminate parasitic forces ---undesired effects due to dissipation, compliance, and inertial dynamics that negatively affect the rendering transparency, leading to a linear system and good rendering performance~\cite{howard1990joint,robinson1999series,Wyeth2008,Otaran2021}.
+Furthermore, VSIC is easy-to-use, since this controller does not rely on the dynamic model of the plant and the controller gains can be tuned empirically.